On triples of ideal chambers in A2-buildings: Preliminaries

 \subsection{Projective spaces}

-We here collect notations and definitions for projective spaces, which will be used throughout this article.
-Let $\PP$ be projective space of dimension $\N-1$, with $\N\geq 2$.
+We here collect the notations and vocabulary for projective spaces, which will be used throughout this article.
+We refer to \cite[\S 6.2]{Tits74}.
+Let $\PP$ be a projective space of dimension $\N-1$, with $\N\geq 2$.
 We denote by $\AllFlags(\PP)$ the set of flags of $\PP$, that is increasing sequences $(\V_1,\ldots,\V_{\M})$ of proper linear subspaces of $\PP$.
-We denote by $\PP^*$ the set of hyperplanes in $\PP$ (dual projective space).
-Two maximal flags are called {\em opposite} if they are in generic position.
+We denote by $\PP^*$ the dual projective space, whose set of points is the set of hyperplanes of $\PP$.